-- Like EEM, EFA continues to drag but will benefit from QE4. - EFA remains in a downtrend and is testing the top of that range.
-Like EEM, a buy signal has been triggered and is back to EXTREMELY overbought. - Be patient for now and wait for a confirmed breakout before adding exposure. - With EFA back to extreme overbought, it is likely this rally will fail.
-We will wait for confirmation before adding risk. - As with EEM, we closed out of previous trading positions due to lack of performance. - Short-Term Positioning: Neutral - Last Week: No position - o This Week: No position. - Stop-loss was violated at \$64 - Long-Term Positioning: Neutral
+- Like EEM, EFA also spurted higher.

+- EFA remains in a downtrend and is testing the top of that range.
+Like EEM, a buy signal has been triggered and is back to EXTREMELY overbought.

+- Be patient for now and wait for a confirmed breakout before adding exposure.

+- As with EEM, we closed out of previous trading positions due to lack of performance.

+- Short-Term Positioning: Neutral

+- Last Week: No position

+- o This Week: No position.

+- Stop-loss was violated at \$64

+- Long-Term Positioning: Neutral